Wall Street crash of 1929: Academic debate

 There is a debate among economists and historians as to what role the crash played in subsequent economic, social, and political events.
 The Economist argued in a 1998 article that the Depression did not start with the stock market crash, nor was it clear at the time of the crash that a depression was starting.
 They asked, "Can a very serious Stock Exchange collapse produce a serious setback to industry when industrial production is for the most part in a healthy and balanced condition?"
 They argued that there must be some setback, but there was not yet sufficient evidence to prove that it would be long or would necessarily produce a general industrial depression.

-However, The Economist also cautioned that some bank failures were also to be expected and some banks may not have had any reserves left for financing commercial and industrial enterprises.
+However, The Economist cautioned that some bank failures were also to be expected and some banks may not have had any reserves left for financing commercial and industrial enterprises.
 It concluded that the position of the banks was the key to the situation, but what was going to happen could not have been foreseen.

-Milton Friedman and Anna Schwartz's A Monetary History of the United States, argues that what made the "great contraction" so severe was not the downturn in the business cycle, protectionism, or the 1929 stock market crash in themselves but the collapse of the banking system during three waves of panics from 1930 to 1933.
+Milton Friedman and Anna Schwartz's A Monetary History of the United States argues that what made the "great contraction" so severe was not the downturn in the business cycle, protectionism, or the 1929 stock market crash in themselves but the collapse of the banking system during three waves of panics from 1930 to 1933.

+In Age of Extremes, Marxist historian Eric Hobsbawm argues the crash to be a turning point in the history of the 20th century, going so far as to say the events of the 20th century are "incomprehensible" without understanding its impact.
+He suggests it would be unlikely for the Soviet economic system to be considered as a serious alternative to global capitalism without the interwar economic breakdown.

+Hobsbawm writes extensively about the impact of post-crash mass unemployment on the world at large, especially as it pertained to national politics.
+From this mass unemployment, further demand for social programs and general security arose.
+Hobsbawm concludes that the long term consequence of the slump was seen in the loss of faith in the liberal economic system and the gold standard, symbolized in the United States adopting the Social Security Act of 1935, going so far as to say the proliferation of welfare and subsidies were the only reason for a lack of wide unrest.
+The only state that seemed unaffected by the crash and subsequent slump was the Soviet Union, but this was in spite of its inefficient economy and Stalinism's brutality rather than because of it.
+In fact, many economists and nations, such as Nazi Germany, began looking to the Soviet Union for its relative success in this time, going so far as to plagiarize the idea and language of "planning" the economy in a given amount of years, which demonstrates the earlier point of the soviet system being viewed positively in contrast to capitalism.